mvoitenko/leetio_widget/README.md

 ### `npm run build`

-Builds the widget script for production to the `build` folder.
+Builds the widget minified script for production to the `dist` folder.

-The build is minified and the filenames include the hashes.